Keyfactor/signserver-ce/signserver/doc/README.txt

 -----------------------------------------------------------------------------------
   SignServer License

-The SignServer is released under the LGPL license that you can find more information about at http://www.opensource.org/licenses/lgpl-license.php.
+SignServer is released under the LGPL license that you can find more information about at http://www.opensource.org/licenses/lgpl-license.php.